Nevada State Minimum Wage

 Depending on the percentage increase in the CPI, some states match the CPI rate with their minimum wage, some states have a lower minimum wage compared to their CPI, whilst others will increase their minimum wage by much more.

-Below is a downloadable graphic for your reference, detailing the statewide minimum wage rates over the past few years, with increases taking place in 2021, 2022, and 2023:
+Below is a downloadable graphic for your reference, detailing the statewide minimum wage rates over the past few years, with increases taking place in 2021, 2022, 2023, and some of 2024:

 Nevada Minimum Wage Exemptions